KDE/documentation-develop-kde-org/content/docs/use/kirigami/advanced-connect_backend.md

 Now we have connected the class holding the future logic to the application, but it still doesn't do anything.
 To change that, let's add a property to the class.
 Properties are a lot more than a simple variable.
 They can inform the UI about changes so it can update the right areas.

-Right under the `Q_OBJECT` macro, add a new `Q_PROPERTY`.
+Right under the [Q_OBJECT](docs:qtcore;QObject::Q_OBJECT) macro, add a new [Q_PROPERTY](docs:qtcore;QObject::Q_PROPERTY).

 ```
 Q_PROPERTY(QString introductionText READ introductionText WRITE setIntroductionText NOTIFY introductionTextChanged)
 ```

-That seems like quite a lot for a simple property we'll use to show some text from the backend, right?
-But a closer look reveals that this can already run logic when the property is read by the user interface, and when it is written.
-It will automatically inform frontend and backend of changes.
+This may seem like a lot of code to just read and write some code from the backend.
+However, a closer look reveals that reading the property from the UI can already run some logic—same when it is written to.
+In this case, it will automatically inform the frontend and backend of changes.

-The reading and writing is based on getter and setter functions, so add a new private attribute to your class, like this, and add getter and setter functions.
+The reading and writing is based on the concept of [getter and setter functions](https://www.w3schools.com/cpp/cpp_encapsulation.asp).
+Go ahead and add a new private attribute to your class that holds the data, as well as the relevant getter and setter functions.
 ```C++
 private:
     QString m_introductionText = "Hello World!";